roadwarriorslive/Pipulate/README.rst

 However as anyone who's tried to build durable long-term automations around spreadsheets using VBA, AppScript or any of the other obvious choices, it ain't so easy.
-That's what I fix here with Pipulate; I simplify OAuth2 login, help you grab row x column range from the spreadsheet, and then help you push your changes back into the sheet.
+That's what I fix here with Pipulate; I simplify OAuth2 login, help you grab cell-ranges from the spreadsheet, and then help you push your changes back into the sheet.
 The rest (altering the data) is Pandas.

 .. contents::